JanuszPelc/Keevorn/documents/source/keevorn_rulebook.md

 <div style="page-break-before: always;"></div>

-### About Potions
+### About Relics

-**Can I avoid drinking a black Potion?**
+**Can I avoid playing a black Relic?**
-No. If you play a Potion, you must apply its effect.
+No. If you play a Relic, you must apply its effect.
 Store it in your Backpack to delay the decision, or use effects like Bury or Relief to discard it.

 ### About the Backpack

 **What can I store in my Backpack?**
-Only number cards: Weapons (5–10) and Potions (2–4).
-Aces, Monsters, and Jokers cannot be stored.
+Only number cards: Weapons (5–10) and Relics (2–4).
+Scrolls, Monsters, and Stairs cannot be stored.

 **When can I use my Backpack?**
 At any time while exploring a non-empty Room.
 You can store a number card from the Room (if your Backpack has space), or place a card from your Backpack into the Room (if the Room has space).